Permanent Residence for “Out-of-Status” Construction Workers in the GTA, 2023

-Applicants are selected on a first-come, first-serve basis and the application process is open to all qualified workers, whether or not they are unionized.
+Applicants are referred on a first-come, first-serve basis and the application process is open to all qualified workers, whether or not they are unionized.
 Identification and referral of potential applicants under the public policy will be carried out in an unbiased, fair and equitable manner.

 The CLC has engaged an immigration lawyer and support staff specifically trained for this initiative.